semuconsulting/PyGPSClient/README.md

 1. A previously-saved binary datalog containing raw observation (UBX RXM-RAWX), navigation (UBX RXM-SFRBX¹) and/or meteorology (NMEA) data or RTCM3 ephemerides (1019, 1020, 1041-1046) messages.
 A suitable datalog can be recorded using PyGPSClient's [binary datalogging](#datalog) facility. **NB**: The file should contain at least 15-30 minutes of continuous data.

-   ¹ Currently only GPS LNAV/CNAV, Galileo FNAV/INAV and Beidou D1/D2 data is supported by the [pygnssutils RINEX NAV conversion utility](https://github.com/semuconsulting/pygnssutils#rinexconvert).
+   ¹ The alpha release of the [pygnssutils RINEX NAV conversion utility](https://github.com/semuconsulting/pygnssutils#rinexconvert) currently implements GPS LNAV/CNAV, Galileo FNAV/INAV,  Beidou D1/D2 and Glonass L1OF signal types.
 This will be enhanced in future releases.

 **Instructions:**